 What Is AFS and the Institute?

 The American Foundry Society (AFS) is a non-profit association serving members of the metalcasting supply chain both in the United States and abroad.
-Through various resources, AFS provides members with advocacy coordination and efforts in Washington, D.C., ongoing technical education through its Institute, as well as the transfer of innovative research and technology to the industry, its suppliers and those who buy castings.
-Membership is individual or corporate and is made up of three markets, including: metalcasters and producers of metal cast parts; metalcasting suppliers and casting buyers/original equipment manufacturers (OEM’s).
+AFS provides members with advocacy efforts in Washington, D.C., technical education through its Institute, as well as the transfer of innovative research and technology to the industry, its suppliers and those who buy castings.
+Membership is individual or corporate and is made up of three markets, including: metalcasters and producers of metal cast parts; metalcasting suppliers; and casting buyers/original equipment manufacturers (OEM’s).
 Student membership is also extended to future leaders of the metalcasting industry at a nominal cost.

-Today, AFS has more than 44 professional and 37 student chapters throughout North America and its Technical Committee structure includes more than 80 committees and 800 volunteer members.
-The Technical Committees are led by the AFS Division Council, which is developing and transferring research and technology to the metalcasting industry.
+Today, AFS has more than 44 professional and 37 student chapters throughout North America and its committee structure includes 60 technical and management committees and 800 volunteer members.
+The committees are led by the AFS Division Council, which is developing and transferring research and technology to the metalcasting industry.
 Students can obtain membership at a nominal cost by downloading & completing the application on the industry sustainability web page.

 The AFS Institute, formerly Cast Metals Institute, hosts more than 30 practical courses, seminars and workshops annually on all metalcasting processes, materials and disciplines, both in-person and onsite at AFS headquarters, in-plant seminars and online.

 AFS is the world’s largest publisher of metalcasting-related books, technical papers and reports and houses the world’s most-expansive library of metalcasting reference material.

 AFS is the leading voice for the metalcasting industry with federal and state lawmakers, as well as regulators.
 The society has taken leadership roles in advocating on behalf of the industry on issues such as OSHA’s proposed reduction of the Silica PEL, ensuring the benefits of regulations justify the costs, expansion of domestic energy production, restoring certainty and enhancing global competitiveness of the tax code, as well as providing adequate investments in our nation’s water infrastructure and highway system.